 Main Game Portraits

-An unused portrait set for a minor bandit character, his character data even giving him a name...
+An unused portrait set for a minor bandit character.
+His character data even gives him a name...
 "Bandit".

 An unused recolor of Novala's portrait where his robe is grayish green with a brown front part, instead of brown with a light purple front part.
 Interestingly, his in-battle graphic does depict him wearing a green robe.